How to Track Website Traffic with Google Analytics

 Tracking Website Traffic: Video Walkthrough

-As a marketer, there are many benefits to being able to see your website traffic and where it came from.
+As a marketer or business owner, there are many benefits to being able to see your website traffic and where it came from.
 Here are some reasons for tracking your traffic:

 • Better Understand Your Visitors – Tracking your traffic sources in Google Analytics can help you identify your unique visitors’ geographic location and which channels they use, so you can better understand them and their user behavior, provide targeted messages, and make improvements to your SEO strategies